klamt-lab/MCS_growth-coupling/README.md

 1. Definition of optimality constraints for describing desired and undesired behavior (in addition to static linear constraints of the form **T**·**r** ≤ **t** and **D**·**r** ≤ **d**).
-    Such constraints can be used to define MCS setups for weakly growth-coupled product synthesis.
+    Such constraints can be used to define MCS setups for potentially and weakly growth-coupled product synthesis.
-    For this purpose one sets growth rate optimality to target/delete all flux states with maximum growth and without product synthesis, for the latter, the static constraint r_P = 0 is sufficient.
+    For potentially growth-coupled production, one defines desired flux states such that growth rate optimality is demanded together minima for the attainable growth rate and product synthesis rate.
+For weakly growth-coupled product synthesis, one uses a target system in which growth rate optimality is selected together with the static constraint r_P = 0.
+    MCS will seek to eliminate where maximum growth and zero production coincide.

 Software Requirements:
 ----------------------